-- Admission is based on academic excellence criteria. - Applicants from the French system must have passed the TSE International track Master 1 (1st year Master's) in Applied Economics or another French University master in Applied Mathematics or an equivalent degree (e.g., engineering school,...). - For foreign degree holders, the required degrees are either a BSc, M.A., or MSc, within a recognized curriculum regarded as consistent with the program and approved by the TSE Selection Committee.
-Some brushing-up in Economics or Maths might be advisable in some cases.
-Working knowledge of English is obviously required.
+- Applicants from the French higher education system must have obtained one of TSE's 1st year of Master'sin Economics or another University in Applied Mathematics and/or in Economics, or an institution offering an equivalent degree (e.g., engineering school,...). - For foreign degree holders, the required degrees are either a BA or BSc, M.A., or MSc, within a recognized curriculum regarded as consistent with the program and approved by the TSE selection committee. - Some brushing-up in Economics or Maths might be advisable in some cases.

-APPLICATION
+APPLICATION DEADLINES

-For the 1st year, students have to apply to the Master in Applied Economics.
-For the 2nd year, student have to apply to the Master in Environmental Economics and Policy.
+For the 1st year, students have to apply to the Master's in Economics.
+For the 2nd year, students have to apply to the Master's in Environmental Economics and Policy.